GrapheneLab/PokerChained/README.md

 ## English

-The first truly decentralized multiplayer PVP Texas Hold’em platform based on EOSIO (which is currently active on EOS Jungle 2.0 testnet).
+The first truly decentralized multiplayer PVP Texas Hold’em platform based on EOSIO.

 Game variant is classic unlimited Texas Hold’em, you can check the rules at the following link: